brianhouse/art_and_code/units/3_nonlinearity/description.md

   Will Crowther, <i>Colossal Cave Adventure</i> (1975)<br />
 </p>

-_Adventure_ subsequently became a touchstone of nerd and hacker culture, and together with its immediate successors such as [_Zork_](https://en.wikipedia.org/wiki/Zork) (play [here](https://playclassic.games/games/adventure-dos-games-online/play-zork-great-underground-empire-online/play)), were highly influential on the development of later computer games, online role-playing, and today's virtual spaces.
+_Adventure_ subsequently became a touchstone of nerd and hacker culture, and together with its immediate successors such as [_Zork_](https://en.wikipedia.org/wiki/Zork) (play [here](https://playclassic.games/games/adventure-dos-games-online/play-zork-great-underground-empire-online/play), original 1977 sourcecode [here](https://github.com/MITDDC/zork), cheats [here](http://www.eristic.net/games/infocom/zork1.html)), were highly influential on the development of later computer games, online role-playing, and today's virtual spaces.

 Contemporary artists also began taking advantage of the possibilities for nonlinearity offered by digital media.
 Lynn Hershman Leeson's [_LORNA_](https://zkm.de/en/media/video/lynn-hershman-leeson-lorna-1979) (1979) is a preeminent example.
 Visitors to the gallery encounter a woman on a TV screen, and using the remote control, they navigate through her psychology to one of several possible results.